Updated and reviewed: June 4th, 2026

 Some changes in life have a major emotional impact on us.
 Losing a loved one, losing a job, and retirement are just a few examples of life transitions that can affect us emotionally.
 It’s only natural to experience some symptoms of depression following the death of a close family member or friend.

-Mental Health Conditions That Can Cause Depression
+Mental Health Conditions That Can Contribute to Depression

 OCD is actually a quite varied condition that can cause depression in multiple ways.
 For example, many people with OCD spend significant amounts of time ruminating about the topic of their obsessions.
 This becomes unhealthy, unpleasant, and time-consuming for them.
 These effects of rumination can lead to depression.